 Depacon; Depakene; Depakote; Depakote ER; Depakote Sprinkles

-- This drug may cause very bad and sometimes deadly liver problems.
-This most often happens within the first 6 months of using this drug.
-Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or have yellowing of the skin or eyes.
-In patients who have seizures, loss of seizure control may happen.
-Have your blood work checked.
-Talk with your doctor.
+- Liver problems have happened with this drug.
+Sometimes, these have been deadly.
+Most of the time, liver problems happened within the first 6 months after starting this drug.
+Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+In people who have seizures, loss of seizure control may happen.
+Have your blood work checked as you have been told by your doctor.

 - Children under 2 years are at greater risk of deadly liver problems.
 Those who take more than 1 seizure drug or who have a metabolic disorder, a very bad seizure disorder along with mental retardation, or certain brain problems are at highest risk.
 Talk with the doctor.

 - There is a greater risk of liver failure and death in patients who have a genetic liver problem caused by a mitochondrial disorder like Alpers–Huttenlocher syndrome.
 You may need to have a genetic test to check for this health problem.
 If you have or may have mitochondrial disorders do not take this drug before talking with your doctor.